 Rev. Clem Hammerschmitt

 PRAYER REQUEST–Fr.
 Clem & Msgr.
 Skindeleski as well as All Medical personnel and First Responders

 Webmaster Note: This is an extremely opportune time to enroll in Faith Direct which will allow automatic donations without mail or postage.
 You can click on the Faith Direct eGiving icon link on the upper right of this page to begin the very simple enrollment process.

 VERY IMPORTANT INFORMATION:

-In addition to be being posted on the normal Website page, three weeks of the Parish Bulletin can be downloaded below.
+In addition to be being posted on the normal Website page, four weeks of the Parish Bulletin can be downloaded below.
 Please note that they contain important information about cancellations/postponements.
 They are in .pdf format.
 A couple of the key messages are extracted here:

 “Diocese of Palm Beach weekly Televised Catholic Mass.
 Every Sunday morning the Diocese of Palm Beach airs its Televised Catholic Mass from 10:30 A.M. – 11:00 A.M. on the CW channel 34 WTVX, on the diocese Facebook page and on the website.
 To learn more, please visit https://www.diocesepb.org/tv-mass or www.diocesepb.org/2020-masses.”

 The Florida Catholic is now available in electronic format.
 Copy the link below into your web browser in order to access the latest edition (click on the icon in upper right of the page to download the latest edition):